A colourful salad on a white plate in a restaurant A colourful salad on a white plate in a restaurant

 Not your average kebab

-For an impressive elevated take on the humble kebab, visit Le Bab.
-In a modern setting you can try out mouthwatering Middle Eastern wraps, including location-specific specials.
-Chicken, lamb, veggie, and vegan versions are served here loaded up with gourmet ingredients.
-Mezze, wine, and cocktails are served too.
+For an impressive elevated take on the humble kebab, visit Le Bab, launched by Michelin-trained chefs.
+In the modern setting of this Battersea Power Station restaurant you can try mouth-watering Middle Eastern wraps, including location-specific specials.
+Chicken, lamb, veggie, and vegan versions are served here, loaded up with gourmet ingredients and accompanied by mezze, wine, and cocktails.

 Megan's